-FORTRAN (under TOPS-20): A new Fortran compiler that contains extensions to the ANSI 1966 Fortran-IV standard plus global and local optimization capabilities for improving execution times.
+FORTRAN (F-77): A new Fortran compiler that contains extensions to the ANSI 1966 Fortran-IV standard plus global and local optimization capabilities for improving execution times.
 Both the compiler and Object Time System are re-entrant.
 Fortran under TOPS-20 requires a 96K-word DECSYSTEM-20.